wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 1.1.2 =
+* New: Specify plugin load priority

+= 1.1.1 =
+* Fix: fopen error message on import settings page when Quick AdSense ist not installed and inactive

 = 1.1.0 =
-* Fix: Rating container not always hidden
+* Fix: Rating container not always hiding after rating the plugin

 = 1.0.9 =
 * Tweak: Disable all AdSense ads on 404 pages (Google AdSense does not allow this.)